-Notes to Consolidated Financial Statements December 31, 2023 and January 1, 2023
+Notes to Consolidated Financial Statements December 29, 2024 and December 31, 2023

-As part of the Company's ongoing franchise relationship with The Wendy's Company, the Company entered into agreements which contain certain restaurant reimaging and development requirements, as well as agreed-upon improvements to acquired facilities.
-Through these agreements, the Company committed to develop 52 new restaurants by November 30, 2025 and to reimage 100% of its portfolio.
+Through these agreements, the Company committed to develop 52 new restaurants by November 30, 2025 and to reimage 100% of its portfolio by December 31, 2028.
 Pursuant to these agreements, the Company is entitled to receive significant economic incentives which include royalty and national marketing fee relief.
-As of December 31, 2023, the Company has reimaged approximately 72% of its portfolio and has completed 34 of the new restaurant development commitments.
-Based on current costs, the Company estimates it will invest approximately \$69,000 to fulfill the remaining commitments of these agreements.
+As of December 29, 2024, the Company has reimaged approximately 75% of its portfolio and has completed 39 of the new restaurant development commitments.
+Based on current costs, the Company estimates it will invest approximately \$111,000 to fulfill the remaining commitments.